technomancy/bussard/manual.md

 ## Helm control

-Your ship comes pre-configured with a keymap which allows piloting the ship using the `up`, `right`, and `left` arrow keys on your helm keyboard.
-The `+` and `-` keys also allow you to zoom in and out of your view.
+Your ship comes pre-configured with a keymap which allows piloting the ship using the up, right, and left arrow keys on your helm keyboard.
+The + and - keys also allow you to zoom in and out of your view.
 You can fly around the system as your fuel supply permits.
 The ship's onboard collectors will replenish the fuel supply, though slowly.

 In accordance with interstellar law, your ship is equipped with Collision Avoidance System (CAS) which prevent you from plotting a